Tai Chi is a philosophy for living; the practice to be a centered, balanced and harmonious human being in all situations throughout life.

 Mastery based education in The Classical Martial Arts helps families better understand and engage with their child’s learning.
 The mastery of skill and methods are individualized and are developed in a variety of settings so mastery-based learning provides more opportunities for families to foster learning at home.
 When families have a better understanding of each child’s goals they can connect home activities to school-based learning.
 Mastery-based learning offers greater opportunities for families and teachers to work together.

-A Mastery Education in the Traditional Martial Arts will help children develop such quality ties as a strong character, kindness, confidence and strength, focus, self-discipline and determination, compassion and gratitude.
+A Mastery Education in the Traditional Martial Arts will help children develop such quality ties as a strong character, confidence, focus, self-discipline and determination.

 Principles of Mastery-Based Education: